rkanjana/srsbank/README.md

-# srsbank
+# NEXUS Bank
- This is a project which we are using to develope for banking systems
+ This is a project that we are using to develop an online banking system.